ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-22-exfat-clusters.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: exFAT filesystem _speed_ and _disk usage_ based on cluster size
+excerpt: "In my opinion, exFAT is the best filesystem to use when sharing files between **Mac and Windows**, **Linux and Mac**, **Windows and Mac**, or **Windows, Mac, and Linux**, because it is supported by all three operating systems for both read and write operations with minimal hassle."
 tags:
     - programming
     - computers